RandomModderJDK/proxy_selector/README.md

 1. Install Proxyman
 2. Set up your physical device with Proxyman.
 Goal is to be able track all traffic in Proxyman
 3. Open browser and enter some random address
-4. Proxyman dispplay all requests
+4. Proxyman displays all requests
 5. Run example project on your device
 6. Execute entered URL
 7. No proxy displayed in Proxyman